CursedScorpio/complete-kick-bots/README.md

 **No viewers launching?**
 - Is Puppeteer installed correctly?
 - Is Chrome/Chromium available on your system?
-- Are VPN configs tested and valid (not already in use)?
 - Look at the backend logs for crash info.

 **Frontend not loading?**
 - Did you install frontend dependencies?
 - Is the backend running on port 5000?
-- Check browser console for network errors.
+- Check frontend logs for any issues.

 ---